FreshAirTonight/af2complex/README.md

 <img src="image/af2complex_logo_hi.jpg" alt="AF2Complex Overview" width="800"/>

 ## Predicting and modeling protein complexes with deep learning
 Accurate descriptions of protein-protein interactions are essential for understanding biological systems.
 Can we predict protein-protein interactions given an arbitrary pair of protein sequences, and more generally, can we identify higher order protein complexes among an arbitrary number of protein sequences?
 AF2Complex was born to address this question by taking advantage of [AlphaFold](https://github.com/deepmind/alphafold), sophisticated neural network models originally designed for predicting structural models of single protein sequences by DeepMind.
 We extended it not only to model known protein-protein interactions, but also to predict possible interactions among multiple proteins by using the confidence of the predicted structural models.
-The approach can be applied to challenging scenarios such as transient interactions of membrane proteins that are difficult to capture experimentally.
+The approach can be applied to challening senarios such as transient interactions of membrane proteins that are difficult to capture experimentally.

 In a nutshell, AF2Complex is an enhanced version of AlphaFold with many features useful for real-world scenarios involving protein complexes.
 Its initial development is based on AlphaFold [version v2.0.1](https://github.com/deepmind/alphafold/releases/tag/v2.0.1), released by DeepMind in July 2021.
 After DeepMind released AlphaFold-Multimer [version v2.1.1](https://github.com/deepmind/alphafold/releases/tag/v2.1.1) in November 2021, AF2Complex has been updated to support the multimer models released later on.
 Details of our initial development, including large-scale  performance evaluations and exemplary applications, have been described in [this publication](https://www.nature.com/articles/s41467-022-29394-2).

-In [a recent work](https://elifesciences.org/articles/82885), we further demonstrate how to use AF2complex to conduct a large-scale virutal screening to discover novel protein-protein interactions.
+In [a follow-up work](https://elifesciences.org/articles/82885), we further demonstrate how to use AF2complex to conduct a large-scale virutal screening to discover novel protein-protein interactions.
 Using *E. coli* envelopome (all proteins within the cell envelope) as the screening library, AF2Complex was applied to proteins from the outer membrane biogenesis pathway.
 Unexpected protein-protein interactions with profound implication were revealed.

 You may test examples of AF2Complex or explore protein-protein interactions within the *E. coli* proteome in Google Cloud using **[this colab notebook](https://colab.research.google.com/github/FreshAirTonight/af2complex/blob/main/notebook/AF2Complex_notebook.ipynb)**.

 ## Updates and Features

+#### Version 1.4.1 (2024-04-08)
+- Option to pair MSA by top N per species or organism
+- Various experimental options and improvements

 #### Version 1.4.0 (2023-01-30)